celestiaorg/docs/how-to-guides/quick-start.md

 ## Diving deeper into the stack

+This section covers some more in-depth topics that you may find useful when working with your Celestia light node.

 ### Get your auth token

 Your auth token may be useful when you want to interact with your Celestia light node from a client application.
 You can get your auth token by running: